joshmoody24/joshmoody.org/src/content/blog/video-game-controller-button-combinations.md

 ---
-title: "How Many Degrees of Freedom Do Video Game Controllers Have?"
+title: "How Many Input Combinations Do Video Game Controllers Have?"
-description: "How many different combinations of button presses does each type of video game controller have?
+description: "Video game controllers have many input mechanisms.
+How many ways can you combine these inputs on popular controllers?
 Let's count them!"
 heroImage: '/snes-gamepad.webp'
 pubDate: 'Dec 18, 2024'
 ---

-## Video Game Controller Dimensionality
+## Video Game Controllers Have Many Degrees of Freedom

 I love video games that utilize [knowledge-based unlocks](https://www.youtube.com/watch?v=tkv05ZO7d8I).
 These games hide secrets that players can technically access right away, but they lack the knowledge to do so.
 My favorite games that do this are [*Outer Wilds*](https://www.mobiusdigitalgames.com/outer-wilds-text-adventure.html), [*Void Stranger*](https://store.steampowered.com/app/2121980/Void_Stranger/), and [*Tunic*](https://tunicgame.com/).